Why Resistance Training Is Vitally Important For The Elderly

 Strengthening The Muscles

-Some muscle strengthening exercises includes body-weight exercises, yoga, and resistance training, this by using weight machines, free weights, or elastic bands.
+Some muscle strengthening exercises includes body-weight exercises, yoga, and resistance training, by using weight machines, free weights, or elastic bands.

-Keep in mind that one is never too old to begin exercising.
+Keep in mind one is never too old to begin exercising.
 Some are known to be well into their 70’s who start working out.
-It’s possible to gain significant improvement in balance and strength, range of motion, bone density, and better mental clarity.

 To Begin An Exercise Program

-When first starting out, it’s advisable to consult with a personal fitness trainer, this to learn the proper techniques and form.
-They can develop a plan based on your goals, body type, and any medical conditions that you may have.
+When first starting out, it’s advisable to consult with a personal fitness trainer, to learn the proper techniques and form.

-Keep in mind that you need to initially use caution, while also needing to exercise at a level that’s challenging to your body.
-Most will make the mistake of exercising without enough intensity, which has no effect.
+What you need is to initially use caution, while needing to exercise at a level that’s challenging to your body.

 Exercising When Older

-One of the most beneficial along with safe ways to incorporating a high-intensity exercise program into your workout, this if you’re older, is by slowing down your movements.
+One of the most beneficial along with safe ways to incorporating a high-intensity exercise program into your workout, if you’re older, is by slowing down your movements.

-This technique is known as slow weight training, which is also found extremely efficient in terms of time.
-All that you need is around 12 to 15 minutes of this super-slow strength training, usually just a few times per week.
+All you need is around 12 to 15 minutes of this super-slow strength training, usually just a few times per week.

 It’s possible to achieve the same human growth hormone production using this method, as you would from 30 minutes of Peak Fitness sprints, which isn’t recommended for the elderly.